ThatsVie/atlas-web_back_end/README.md

 To view a README.md file for Unittests and Integration Tests visit [this link.](https://github.com/ThatsVie/atlas-web_back_end/blob/main/Unittests_and_integration_tests/README.md)

+## Redis Basic

+This project implements a Redis-based caching system using Python.
+It explores key Redis functionalities such as storing, retrieving, and incrementing data, as well as tracking method call history with input and output logging.
+By leveraging Redis as an efficient in-memory data store, the project provides a simple yet powerful solution for caching and real-time data management.

+To view a README.md file for Redis Basic visit [this link.](https://github.com/ThatsVie/atlas-web_back_end/blob/main/0x0B_redis_basic/README.md)

 ## Author

 Vie Paula - [GitHub Profile](https://github.com/ThatsVie)